Spbaehr/IoT49/doc/windows.md

 Download and install the CP210X USB driver from [https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 Choose the default version (not the one with Serial Enumeration).

 **Important:** For later steps you will need to know the `COM` port of the USB device.
 To find out what it is, open the Windows `Device Manager`.
 Click the Windows button (typically in the lower left of the corner of the screen) and type `device` in the search box.
-The click `Device Manager`.
+Click `Device Manager`.

 Connect the ESP32 microcontroller to a free USB port.
-Then open the tab `Ports (CMO & LPT)` in the device manager.
+Then open the tab `Ports (COM & LPT)` in the device manager.
 Look for the line starting with `Silicon Labs CP210x`.
 The port you are looking for is listed in parantheses at the end of the line, e.g. `COM3`.
 Be sure to always connect the ESP32 to the same physical USB port as the port number may be different for other connectors.

 Installing drivers requires *Administrator Privileges*.
 On the EECS IoT49 Labs computers the USB driver has already been installed for you.